-Bill Peters (BSc, McGill; PhD, MIT; Post-doc, Yale) is an accomplished university research executive.
-He has been a leader in helping MIT develop, market to external sponsors, and manage: research centers on Health Effects of Fuels Utilization (NIEHS Center); Air Toxics (EPA Center); Chemical Demilitarization (ARO University Research Initiative); and Nanotechnology for Soldier Protection and Survivability (the ISN); and individual research projects in support of clean fuels production, combustion and extractive metallurgy (DOE; foundations; industry; NSF).
-His research provides new scientific and engineering understanding of: thermal conversion of biomass, coal, natural gas, and pyrolysis liquids; production of light metals from oxide ores in arc discharge plasmas; thermal decontamination of soils and wastes; and latent heat transfer across nano- and micro-porous barriers.
+William A. (Bill) Peters (BSc, McGill; PhD, MIT; Post-doc, Yale) is an accomplished university research executive.
+He has been a leader in helping MIT develop, successfully market to external sponsors, and manage: research centers or other multi-PI research initiatives on Health Effects of Fuels Utilization (NIEHS Center); Air Toxics (EPA Center); Chemical Demilitarization (ARO University Research Initiative); and Nanotechnology for Soldier Protection and Survivability (the ISN, an Army UARC); as well as individual research projects in support of clean fuels production, combustion, and extractive metallurgy (DOE; foundations; industry; NSF).
+His research provides new scientific and engineering understanding of: thermal conversion of biomass, coal, natural gas, and pyrolysis liquids from biomass and coal; production of light metals from oxide ores in arc discharge plasmas; decontamination of hazardous substances including soils; and latent heat transfer across nano- and micro-porous barriers.
 He has co-authored over 60 refereed publications, 6 issued U.S. patents, and a major textbook on sustainable energy adopted at over 80 colleges and universities in the U.S. and other countries.

-Dr. Peters oversees ISN operations in Finance, Administration and Personnel; Outreach and Communications; ISN Research Facilities; an annual Engineering Design/Prototype Building Competition for MIT Students and USMA Cadets; ISN Headquarters; ISN Professional Research Staff; and ISN liaison with the DoD UARC and FFRDC communities, and with MIT Offices for Research Contracting, Corporate Relations, Human Resources, Intellectual Property and Technology Licensing.
-Dr. Peters’ intramural service includes The MIT Committee to Evaluate the Innovation Deficit, The MIT DoD Engagement Group, and The MIT.nano Governance Committee.
+Dr. Peters oversees ISN operations in Finance, Administration and Personnel; Outreach and Communications; ISN Research Facilities; ISN Professional Research Staff; and ISN liaison with the DoD FFRDC and UARC communities, and with MIT Offices for Research Contracting, Corporate Relations, Human Resources, Intellectual Property and Technology Licensing.
+Dr. Peters’ intramural service includes The MIT Committee to Evaluate the Innovation Deficit, The MIT DoD Engagement Group, and the MIT.nano Governance Committee.
+His external professional activities and service include identification, assessment and communication of S&T for energy, environmental, and U.S. defense applications.

-Dr. Peters’ extramural service includes identification and assessment of S&T for energy, environmental, and U.S. defense needs.
-He has contributed to war gaming and defense workshops and has briefed numerous civilian and uniformed U.S. defense personnel, e.g. members of the Army Science Board, the Board on Army Science and Technology, the Army Chief of Staff Strategic Studies Group, the Chief of Naval Operations Strategic Studies Groups, the Naval Underwater Warfare Center, the Naval Research Advisory Committee: Lightening the Load – Summer Study 2007; the Air Force Research Laboratory Workshop on Readiness and Performance Optimizing the 21st Century Warfighter; the Air Force Research Laboratory NanoScience and Technology Team; and the Chief Scientist of the Air Force.
-He co-chaired the Long-Range Options and Systems/Operations Task Group of the Naval Studies Board Committee on Shipboard Pollution Control, and served on the Panel on Transform the Institutional Army at the 2000 AUSA Symposium on the Revolution in Military Logistics and Combat Service Support Transformation.
+Dr. Peters has contributed to war gaming and defense workshops and briefed numerous civilian and uniformed U.S. defense personnel and advisors, e.g. members of the Army Science Board, the Board on Army Science and Technology, the Army Chief of Staff Strategic Studies Group, the Chief of Naval Operations Strategic Studies Groups, the Naval Underwater Warfare Center, the Air Force Research Laboratory Workshop on Readiness and Performance Optimizing the 21st Century Warfighter; the Air Force Research Laboratory NanoScience and Technology Team, the Air Force Chief Scientist, and the Secretary of the Air Force.
+He served on the Panel on Transform the Institutional Army at the 2000 AUSA Symposium on the Revolution in Military Logistics and Combat Service Support Transformation and co-chaired the Long-Range Options and Systems/Operations Task Group of the Naval Studies Board Committee on Shipboard Pollution Control.

 - Sustainable energy for commercial and U.S. defense applications; see Tester, Drake, Driscoll, Golay, Peters, Sustainable Energy Choosing Among Options, 870 pages, MIT Press, Cambridge, MA (2005); Second Edition, 1049 pages, (2012);

-- Technology to increase electrification of the fuels and thermal process industries, e.g. scalable plasma-thermal process chemistries to produce chemical feedstocks, clean fuels and light metals from biomass, coal, heavy oil, natural gas; see Peters et al., U.S. Patent 7,494,637, (2009);
+- Technology to increase electrification of the fuels, thermal process, and metals extraction industries, e.g., scalable thermal-plasma processes to produce chemical feedstocks, clean fuels, and/or metals from biomass, coal, heavy oil, natural gas, ores; see Peters et al., U.S. Patent 7,494,637, (2009);

-- Variance-agnostic, closed-form solutions for continuously distributed activation energy kinetics models
+- Variance-agnostic, closed-form solutions for continuous distribution of activation energies kinetics models.